Locally Weighted Ensemble Clustering: Related Work

-The pair-wise co-occurrence based approaches \cite{Fred05_EAC,wang09_pr,iam_on11_linkbased,wang11_tsmcb} typically construct a co-association (CA) matrix by considering how many times two objects occur in the same cluster among the multiple base clusterings.
+The pair-wise co-occurrence based approaches \cite{Fred05_EAC,wang09_pr,iam_on11_linkbased,wang11_tsmcb,Louren15,kdd15_sec} typically construct a co-association (CA) matrix by considering how many times two objects occur in the same cluster among the multiple base clusterings.
 By exploiting the CA matrix as the similarity matrix, the conventional clustering techniques, such as the agglomerative clustering methods \cite{jain10_survey}, can be exploited to build the final clustering result.
 Fred and Jain \cite{Fred05_EAC} for the first time presented the concept of CA matrix and proposed the evidence accumulation clustering (EAC) method.
 Wang et al. \cite{wang09_pr} extended the EAC method by taking the sizes of clusters into consideration, and proposed the probability accumulation method.
 Iam-On et al. \cite{iam_on11_linkbased} refined the CA matrix by considering the shared neighbors between clusters to improve the consensus results.
 Wang \cite{wang11_tsmcb} introduced a dendrogram-like hierarchical data structure termed CA-tree to facilitate the co-association based ensemble clustering process.
+Louren{\c{c}}o et al. \cite{Louren15} proposed a new ensemble clustering approach which is based on the EAC paradigm and is able to determine the probabilistic assignments of data objects to clusters.
+Liu et al. \cite{kdd15_sec} employed spectral clustering on the CA matrix and developed an efficient ensemble clustering approach termed spectral ensemble clustering (SEC).

-The graph partitioning based approaches \cite{strehl02,fern04_bipartite} address the ensemble clustering problem by constructing a graph model to reflect the ensemble information.
+The graph partitioning based approaches \cite{strehl02,fern04_bipartite,huang14_weac,yu15_tkde} address the ensemble clustering problem by constructing a graph model to reflect the ensemble information.
 The consensus clustering is then obtained by partitioning the graph into a certain number of segments.
 Strehl and Ghosh \cite{strehl02} proposed three graph partitioning based ensemble clustering algorithms, i.e., cluster-based similarity partitioning algorithm (CSPA), hypergraph partitioning algorithm (HGPA), and meta-clustering algorithm (MCLA).
 Fern and Brodley \cite{fern04_bipartite} constructed a bipartite graph for the clustering ensemble by treating both clusters and objects as graph nodes, and obtain the consensus clustering by partitioning the bipartite graph.
+Yu et al. \cite{yu15_tkde} designed a double affinity propagation based ensemble clustering framework, which is able to handle the noisy attributes and obtain the final consensus clustering by the normalized cut algorithm.